 Radiation therapy uses high energy x-rays to destroy cancer cells.
-A radiation oncologist will customize the treatment dose for individual needs.
-The goal is to try and kill as much cancer while minimizing harm to healthy tissue.
-Radiation therapy is generally most effective when used in combination with other treatments, such as surgery and chemotherapy.
+The doctor will make a treatment plan for the patient.
+The goal is to try to destroy as much cancer as possible.
+It is also to reduce harm to healthy tissue.
+Radiation therapy may be used with other treatments.

 There are different types of radiation therapy.
-External beam and brachytherapy are most common approaches for cervical cancer.
+External beam and brachytherapy are the most common ones for cervical cancer.

 External Beam Radiation

-Radiation is produced by a machine positioned outside the body.
-Short bursts of x-rays are directed at the cancer.
-The radiation oncologist will direct the radiation beam to affect as much cancer as possible.
-Generally, radiation therapy is given 5 days per week for 5-6 weeks.
-At the end of the treatment, the tumor site often gets an extra dose of radiation.
+Radiation is produced by a machine outside the body.
+Short bursts of x-rays are aimed at the cancer.
+In general, radiation therapy is given 5 days per week for 5 to 6 weeks.

-Brachytherapy delivers high-dose radiation directly to the area affected by the cancer.
-A capsule containing radioactive materials is placed directly into the cervix.
-Another one may be placed in the vagina against the outside of the cervix.
+Brachytherapy delivers high-dose radiation right to the cancer site.
+A capsule with radioactive materials is placed in the cervix.
+Another one may be placed in the vagina.

-This capsule is usually left in place for 1-3 days, and the treatment may be repeated several days over the course of 1-2 weeks.
-Hospitalization may be needed while the implants are in place.
-Another option may be taking radiation delivery in minutes instead of days.
-This eliminates the need for hospitalization.
+This capsule is usually left in place for 1 to 3 days.
+This treatment may be given for a few days over 1 to 2 weeks.
+The patient may need to be in the hospital while the implants are in place.
+Another option may be taking high dose radiation implants.
+This happens for a few minutes instead of days.
+A hospital stay may not be needed.